-33 For comparison, see section 35 of the German VwVfG 2nd sentence: "A general order is an act of administration addressed to a group of persons determined or determinable by general characteristics or concerning public property or its use by the general public"; also, in French administrative law, décisions collectives (concernant plusieurs personnes dont la situation est solidaire) et les décisions particulières (pour une situation individualisée qui a des effets sur un nombre indéterminé de personnes (Yves Gaudemet, Traité de Droit administratif Tome 1 16^e édition, 2001).
+33 For comparison, see section 35 of the German VwVfG 2nd sentence: "A general order is an act of administration addressed to a group of persons determined or determinable by general characteristics or concerning public property or its use by the general public"; also, in French administrative law, décisions collectives (concernant plusieurs personnes dont la situation est solidaire) et les décisions particulières (pour une situation individualisée qui a des effets sur un nombre indéterminé de personnes (Yves Gaudemet, Traité de Droit administratif Tome 116° édition, 2001).

-UNDT's reasoning that the decision to issue secondary salary scales for staff members recruited on or after 1 March 2012 did not amount to an administrative decision under art.
+salaries for extant staff members at then-existing rates and established a second tier of salaries for staff members hired on or after 1 March 2012.
+The UNAT agreed with the UNDT's reasoning that the decision to issue secondary salary scales for staff members recruited on or after 1 March 2012 did not amount to an administrative decision under art.
 2.1(a) of the UNDT's Statute, as per the terms of Andronov, because at the moment of their issuance the secondary salary scales were to apply exclusively in the future, for an undefined period and to a group of persons which at that time could not be identified.
-Regarding the appellants' challenge to the freeze of the then-existing salary scales, the UNAT upheld the UNDT's finding that the applications were not receivable ratione materiae because the contested decision was of a general order, in that the circle of persons to whom the salary freeze applied was not defined individually but by reference to the status and category of those persons within the Organisation, at a specific location and at a specific point in time.
+The UNAT upheld the UNDT's finding that the applications were not receivable ratione materiae.
 34 However, the UNAT opened the possibility for the concerned staff members to challenge decisions implemented in their individual cases.
 Specifically, it agreed with the UNDT that: